 In my pre-kid days, when I’d hear people say parenting is the hardest job on Earth, I’d nod along in benign agreement.
 I assumed that statement was a platitude designed to let tired parents vent a little, or a sympathetic bone to throw at less-than-stellar parents as a form of encouragement.

 Now that I’m a mother of three, I clearly see the truth.
 Parenting is, in every way, literally the toughest job in the world.
 Hands down.
 Air traffic control?
 Super stressful job.
 Brain surgeon?
 Definitely not for sissies.
-But no occupation on the planet even comes close to parenting.
+But no occupation on the planet comes close to parenting.
 Here’s why:

 1) THE MUNDANE DAILY GRIND